htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   docker images run by docker universe jobs would never be removed from the docker image cache.
   :jira:`2547`

+- Fixed Ubuntu 24.04 (Noble Numbat) package to depend on libssl3.
+  :jira:`2600`

 .. _lts-version-history-23014:

 Version 23.0.14